What do grad students, faculty, and researchers want this holiday season?

 Learn how to “develop a name for yourself that can lead to guest speaking, consulting, book sales, full time employment, online course creation, coaching, and/or freelancing” in this online training.
 Check out The Leveraged PhD: Establish Your Personal Brand.

 Melanie also hosts great social media challenges.
-Learn more about The Leveraged PhD on the website.

 I’ll be interviewing Dr. Bruce next month here on The Social Academic as one of my December features.

 Beyond the Professoriate Community